Several fitness functions and entanglement gates in quantum kernel generation: Evolutionary Multi-objective Optimization

 \section{Evolutionary Multi-objective Optimization}

-Genetic algorithms belong to a formidable category of optimization methodologies that draw inspiration from the mechanisms of evolution.
-These algorithms traverse a solution space by iteratively refining a population of individuals, with each individual encoding a feature map.
+Genetic algorithms belong to the category of optimization methodologies that draw inspiration from the mechanisms of evolution.
+These algorithms traverse a solution space by iteratively refining a population of individuals.
 Over successive generations, genetic operations dictate the choice of offspring aimed at enhancing one or more objectives.
 This evolutionary dynamic effectively culminates in the selection of highly suitable individuals from within a vast configuration space.

-The effectiveness and applicability of a genetic algorithm hinge significantly on the choice of genetic operations.
+In the process of generating new solutions, a pair of "parent" solutions is chosen from a previously selected pool.
+Through techniques like crossover and mutation, a "child" solution is then created, inheriting many characteristics from its "parents."
+New pairs of parents are selected for each child, and this cycle continues until a fresh population of solutions, of the desired size, is formed.
+The effectiveness and applicability of a genetic algorithm depend significantly on the choice of genetic operations.
 Among these, the selection operator assumes a pivotal role as it determines a subset of the existing population to form a new generation through crossover and mutation operations.
 Mutation introduces random alterations to selected individuals' information, facilitating exploration of distant regions within the solution space.
 In contrast, crossover enables more radical exploration by exchanging genetic information between two individuals.
 Notably, mutation and crossover probabilities are fixed values, fine-tuned for optimal performance, while the selection probability is directly proportional to individuals' fitness.

 To ensure the genetic algorithm's efficiency and convergence, early stopping conditions are employed to assess whether the evolutionary process has achieved its objectives.
 These conditions may involve monitoring the convergence or saturation of the fitness objective, maintaining a minimum accuracy threshold to continue the process, or setting a maximum number of generations.
 By leveraging these essential components, genetic algorithms emerge as valuable tools for addressing intricate optimization tasks across various domains.